Pension savings plans

 How much can I save every year?

 The government caps the amount eligible for full tax relief every year.
-This year, it's 2,350 euros.

 The most that you personally can save depends on your net taxable earned income, which is given on your most recent tax assessment notice under 'Gezamenlijk belastbaar inkomen' (Joint taxable income).